MichaelVaucher/Modified_BachProp/README.md

 # Modified_BachProp

-Here you can find the output-files of the modified BachProp algorithm.
+Here you can find the output files of the modified BachProp algorithm.
 Have fun!

 All files in this git can be opened and listened to with the MuseScore program.